jaimehrubiks/kodewolf/source/content/blog/hash-code-2017.md

 # Conclusion

 In fact, we've **more learned** from the practice than from the real competition.
 We did a branch and bound but never really managed to do parallelism at all, so it was really slow.
-Maybe we know understand that we should have done a faster code that gives at least solutions instead of a perfect algorithm that gives us none at all.
+Maybe we now understand that we should have done a faster code that gives at least solutions instead of a perfect algorithm that gives us none at all.

 Hope you enjoyed this competition like I did with my friends, and if you didn't participate you know what to do next year !
 See ya !